 When we share our story with others, we often get asked very similar questions.
-Here's our attempt answer your questions!
-If you don't find your question or want to explore deeper email: email@example.com
+Here's our attempt to answer your questions!
+If you don't find your question or want to explore deeper email: firstname.lastname@example.org

 WHERE DO YOUR RESIDENTS COME FROM?